vives-ai-edge/workshop/README.md

 ## Install software packages

 Setup script to install all requirements and dependencies to do the AI@EDGE workshop.
+Make sure you have an internet connection when doing this!

 ```shell
 bash <(curl -sL ai-edge-workshop.netlify.app/setup.sh)